 - # (whatever is of interest).
 A hashtag is a way of sorting/filtering.
 For example, search using the #job and you can find all the Tweets that contain the hashtag and the word job.

 - Watch or join in on Twitter Chats focused on your industry.
-(Here is an ongoing list of Twitter Chats and their information: http://bit.ly/ChatSched) 333 were listed this morning.
-There are transcripts of Twitter chats listed here to, so if you miss the chat, you can see what was talked about (and follow cool people)
+(Here is an ongoing list of Twitter Chats and their information) and follow some of the cool people participating in the chat.

 If you wanted to find the SMARTEST PEOPLE TO FOLLOW, here are the people I would recommend.
 They are using Twitter to communicate in different ways, are the best of the best at what they do, and I enjoy and look forward to seeing their tweets!

 Click here to see the 2019 list.

 I’ll have to confess, creating this list was difficult.
 I know I haven’t included everyone.
 I’ve tried to select a cross section of people.
 Undoubtedly, I have omitted some key folks.
 I surely AM following them, they just didn’t make the list!
 Please, no hurt feelings!